Isle of Purbeck: Geography

-A large part of the district is now designated as an Area of Outstanding Natural Beauty (AONB), but a portion of the coast around Worbarrow Bay and the ghost village of Tyneham is still, after nearly 60 years, in the possession of the Ministry of Defence who use it as a training area.
+A large part of the Isle of Purbeck is within the Dorset National Landscape area.
+A portion of the coast around Worbarrow Bay and the ghost village of Tyneham is owned by the Ministry of Defence, who have used it as a training area since 1943.
 Lulworth Ranges are part of the Armoured Fighting Vehicles Gunnery School at Lulworth Camp.
 Tanks and other armoured vehicles are used in this area and shells are fired.
 Due to safety reasons, right of entry is only given when the army ranges are not in operation.
 Large red flags are flown and flashing warning lamps on Bindon Hill and St Alban's Head are lit when the ranges are in use.

 At such times the entrance gates are locked and wardens patrol the area.